tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/compact_parts.md

 # Use compact parts to store columns together on disk

-ClickHouse is a columnar database, this means that every column gets indepently stored in disk.
-This makes reading data from disk only for the column that are used in a query.
+ClickHouse is a columnar database, meaning that every column gets stored in disk independently.
+This makes it very efficient when you only want to read data from a single column.

-This comes at a cost, operations affecting multiple columns become more expensive.
-But there is a way to force columns to get stored together in disk, this makes reading columns sequentially, improving performance.
+However, this comes at a cost, operations affecting multiple columns become more expensive.
+But there is a way to force columns to get stored together in disk, which can improve performance when reading columns sequentially.

 We can take advantage of [compact parts](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#mergetree-data-storage), to validate the idea we'll create two tables with 90 columns each, forcing one of them to use compact parts: